dotvav/ftpSuck/README.md

 Checkout the project, either edit ```config/default.yml``` or create a ```config/local.yml``` with the properties you need to override.
 Then run ```main.py```.

+FTPSuck will poll all the about devices every set interval (plus execution duration) and will react to new files.
+A new file is a file that exists now, and that did not exist the previous time the FTP was polled.

 Please use, clone and improve.

 ## Installation